LuiselprraYT/LuiselprraYT/README.md

-# I am I if you didn't know
+# I'm me if you didn't know
 Idk a guy that likes the web development and do of traductor when is bored
 And i just learning javascript and I like it!